bbauska/CSS-Notes4Pros/README.md

 > definition.
 If the gradient is a gradient, the left border would be
 > the start color of the gradient and right border would be the end
 > color.
 If it was a to bottom gradient the top border would be the
-> gradient\'s start color and bottom border would be end color.
+> gradient&apos;s start color and bottom border would be end color.
 Below is
 > the output of a 5 colored gradient.

 ![](./images/media/image29.jpg){width="3.4895833333333335in"